dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 lval_only(x);  // ok: choose by-ref
 lval_only(10); // error: literal matches by-val, which is @disabled
 ```
-It may be considered an advantage that using this construction, the intent to restrict the argument in this way is made explicit.
+It may be considered an advantage that by using this construction, the intent to restrict the argument in this way is made explicit.
 The symmetrical 'rvalue-only restriction' is also possible to express in the same way.

 Overloading with `auto ref` preserves existing rules, which is to emit an ambiguous call when it collides with an explicit overload:
 ```d